baptiste-roullin/tweet-to-toot/README.md

 Under the hood is a heavy fork of [Tweetback](https://github.com/tweetback/tweetback) and [a client](https://github.com/neet/masto.js/) for the Mastodon API.

 it works with pictures and videos.
-It even flattens branching threads (meaning: if you replied several times to the same tweet, all replies with be inserted in the main thread.)
+It even flattens branching threads (meaning: if you replied several times to the same tweet, all replies with be inserted in the main thread).

 ## Required